A very likable brush, but less powerful than other Sonicare models

 Conclusion: a good toothbrush at a fair price

-The 3100 Series is a strong choice — it has all the essential features you need.
+The 3100 Series is a great choice — it has all the essential features you need.
+It's our top pick for a Sonicare brush.

-The slim-handled brush is nice to hold and use.
+The slim-handle is nice to hold and use.
 The cleaning results are more than satisfactory and come at an affordable price.

 The main downsides are the slightly less powerful motor and 2 week battery life.
 These are minor factors that can be overlooked.